The best things to do in Bend for December

 For more holiday happenings around Bend, check our event calendar for the dates you plan to be here.
 From holiday bazaars to kids’ craft fairs, there’s always something happening this time of year!

 December’s a great time to explore Bend’s parks, and…what?
 Ohhhh, you’re picturing swings and a merry-go-round?
-Sure, we’ve got parks like that (plenty of ‘em) but we also have parks with wide open spaces of sweeping acreage and jaw-dropping scenery.
+Sure, we’ve got parks like that (plenty of ‘em) but we also have parks with sledding areas and wide-open spaces of sweeping acreage with jaw-dropping scenery.

 Explore Sawyer Park’s 53.4 acres of trees, trails, and Deschutes River frontage with outstanding birdwatching.
 At nearly 1,000 acres, Shevlin Park offers oodles of trails for hiking, running, biking, and nature walking, or bust out the snowshoes or cross country skis when the snow falls.
+Hollinshead Park in northeast Bend has great hillsides for sledding.
 Still want park amenities like play structures and sports fields, but with meandering trails that are paved and ADA friendly?
-Try Pine Nursery in northeast Bend and explore 159 acres of high desert splendor including a stocked fishing pond, fitness trails, an 18-hole disc golf course, pickleball courts, and a fenced, 14-acre off-leash area for dogs.
+Try Pine Nursery, also in northeast Bend, and explore 159 acres of high desert splendor including a stocked fishing pond, fitness trails, an 18-hole disc golf course, pickleball courts, and a fenced, 14-acre off-leash area for dogs.

 And don’t forget Pilot Butte, where you’ll get bragging rights for hoofing it up a dormant volcano.
-You can make it up and down in under an hour, with the bonus of epic sunrises and sunsets from the top (don’t forget your headlamp!)
-Bessie Butte makes another great desert hike with fewer humans than you’re likely to see on Pilot Butte.
-Be aware there are no dog doody bags out here, and no garbage cans, either.
-It’s a good chance to practice your pack-it-in, pack-it-out protocol.
+Many people can make it up and down in under an hour, with the bonus of epic sunrises and sunsets from the top (don’t forget your headlamp!).
+Just remember: the parking area closes at dusk and you’ll be ticketed if you’re still there.

 Need more ideas for inspiring winter hikes?
 Check out this post for a plethora of suggestions perfect for December conditions.